dunedinsoftware/dunedinsoftware.github.io/compression.md

 $$
 -->

 In plain English, we start by transforming the time series data into a vector of 0s and 1s where these represent the classifications we want to encode.
-We then build a dictionary of substrings taken from the encoded data where the expectation of the next classification exceeds a given threshold and we have sufficient instances of it that we can make statistically meaningful deductions (typically *i* > 30).
+We then build a dictionary of substrings taken from the encoded data where the expectation the next classification is positive exceeds a given threshold and we have sufficient instances of it that we can make statistically meaningful deductions (typically *i* > 30).
 Finally we compute a coverage score based on the length of each retained string and the number of times it occurs in the dictionary.

 The code to implement all the above follows.